 The University has a Respiratory Protection Program (RPP) covering the use of respirators on campus.
-The RPP is available at: https://cws.auburn.edu/shared/content/files/1437/AU%20RPP%20Final.pdf If you are using a respirator and are not included in the University's Respiratory Protection Program, or have questions concerning the use of respirators or any of the program components, contact RMS.
+Contact RMS if you are using a respirator and are not included in the University's Respiratory Protection Program, or for questions concerning the use of respirators or any of the program components.